zephyrproject-rtos/zephyr/doc/platform/basic_minuteia.rst

 Overview
 ********

-The |codename| uses the basic_minuteia platform configuration to emulate the galileo platform (or something similar) running on QEMU.
+The Zephyr Kernel uses the basic_minuteia platform configuration to emulate the galileo platform (or something similar) running on QEMU.
 It provides support for an x86 Minute IA CPU and the following devices: